On multiplicity in restriction of tempered representations of $p$-adic groups: Basic notation and backgrounds

 Let $\Irr(G)$ denote the set of isomorphism classes of irreducible smooth complex representations of $G.$ By abuse of notation, we identify an isomorphism class with its representative.
-We often write $V_{\pi}$ for the space of $\pi \in \Irr(G).$ We say that an irreducible smooth representation of $G$ is a \textit{discrete series representation} if its central character is unitary and the absolute value of any matrix coefficient is square integrable modulo the center of $G.$ We denote by $\Pi_{\disc}(G)$ the subset of $\Irr(G)$ consisting of discrete series representations of $G.$
+We often write $V_{\pi}$ for the space of $\pi \in \Irr(G).$ We denote by $\Irr_{\disc}(G)$ the subset of $\Irr(G)$ consisting of discrete series representations, i.e., their central characters are unitary and the absolute values of their matrix coefficients are square-integrable modulo the center of $G,$ and by $\Irr_{\temp}(G)$ the subset of tempered representations of $G.$